Harris 'View' interview delayed, hosts positive for COVID-19

 Both the show and aides from the vice president's office wanted to go ahead with the interview and contact tracing was quickly done to make sure Harris would not be exposed to anyone who might have had contact with Navarro and Hostin, officials said.
 The Secret Service then signed off on using a separate location in the studio.

+The vice president carried on with her day after the TV appearance, meeting with Japanese Prime Minister Yoshihide Suga and Australian Prime Minister Scott Morrison in Washington.

-Before Harris was connected for the interview, Behar and Haines vamped to fill the time and took questions from the audience.
+Before Harris was connected for “The View” interview, Behar and Haines vamped to fill the time and took questions from the audience.

 “Sara and I are doing a little tap dancing,” Behar said.